Cov-ComSec/Cov-ComSec.github.io/posts/12days_xmas_ctf_review/index.md

 Today we plan to let you pick the challenges you struggled with, and the person who created it will walk you through the intended solution.

 {{< admonition type=info open=false >}}
 As this session was done live and to avoid spoilers, we have not posted solutions.
-However, if you would like to view them, we recommend that you look at [Ben's note's](https://blog.benroxbeecox.me/CovChristmasCTF/); who won the best writeup prize.
 {{< /admonition >}}